 - After checking out RAM and Processor, it checks for other devices attached to the computer

 - It detects all the peripherals, including the keyboard and mouse and then checks for the boot options

-- Boot options are checked in the sequence configured on your BIOS: Boot from CD-ROM, Boot From Hard Drive, Boot from LAN etc.
+- Boot options are checked in the sequence configured in your BIOS: Boot from CD-ROM, Boot From Hard Drive, Boot from LAN, etc.

 - It checks for bootstraps on the devices in the order you or the machine vendor configured the BIOS.

 - It passes reigns of the computer to the operating system by loading the essential parts of the OS into the random access memory (RAM) reserved for the OS, after bootstrap is located.